Nucleomics-VIB/nanopore-tools_wiki/GridION_yeast_cDNA-seq.md

 This transcriptome experiment was run on a single GridION flow-cell and the GridION X5 device in order to produce sufficient amounts of data for a comprehensive analysis of gene expression from our yeast sample.

-**Note** the flow-cell had already been used for a separate experiment, this explains why we start with a number of inactive pores as seen from the report below).
+**Note** the flow-cell had already been used for a separate experiment, this explains why we start with a number of inactive pores as seen from the run report below.

 ## GridION run & QC